 If your after-hours dispatch relies on a $500/month answering service where operators read generic scripts - "They are currently closed, I will leave a message" - you are bleeding revenue.
 Worse, you likely don't even know it's happening, because the homeowner hangs up the moment they realize they aren't speaking to someone who can help.

-The Invisible Bleed of the Golden Hour
+The Invisible Leak of the Golden Hour

 However, many restoration owners operate under a dangerous illusion.
 Because they pay a third-party answering service to handle overnight calls, they believe their front door is covered.
 What the monthly answering service reports do not show is the friction: the calls that ring seven times before pickup, the operators who place panicking homeowners on hold, and the catastrophic "abandonment rate" of callers who simply disconnect to dial the next franchise in the local search pack.